February 13, 2021

-This conference will pertain to a wide variety of topics concerning the classical world, with paper sessions being divided by theme based on the papers accepted.
-Abstracts will be considered from any discipline within classical studies (archaeology, history, philology, etc.) or a related field, including interdisciplinary studies or topics in Egyptology, the ancient Near East, and the like.
+This conference pertains to a wide variety of topics concerning the classical world, with paper sessions being divided by theme based on the papers accepted.
+Abstracts will be considered from any discipline within classical studies (archaeology, history, philology, art history, etc.) or a related field, including interdisciplinary studies or topics in Egyptology, the ancient Near East, and the like.
 Examples range from an analysis of the rhetoric of a Demosthenic speech to a report of the findings of a current excavation to a commentary on the hybridization of style in Pompeian wall painting (this is not an exhaustive list).

-Abstracts should be no more than 250 words double-spaced in Times New Roman font.
+Abstracts should be no more than 250 words double-spaced in 12 pt.
+Times New Roman font.
 Please do not include the name of the presenter or university on the abstract.
 Instead, include a title on the abstract and make sure it matches the title on the information sheet.
 You must have a preliminary bibliography of at least three sources listed after your abstract.
 Paper presentations will be 15 minutes.

-There is a $15 registration fee for all presenters which covers the cost of a catered lunch.
+There is a $10 registration fee for all presenters.

-Any additional questions or concerns should be sent to Bethany Good via email at email@example.com.
+Any additional questions or concerns can be sent to firstname.lastname@example.org.